A male with glasses and headphones talking to a student ambassador

 • PGCE Science (with Biology, Chemistry or Physics)

-If you're a student on a suitable MFL or Computer Science undergraduate degree with us, you can begin training to teach during the second year of your degree.
-You'll take some specialised units and go on school placements where you'll will teach groups of students.
+Study one of our undergraduate language degrees or our undergraduate computing degree, and you can begin secondary teacher training during your second year.
+You'll take some specialised units and go on secondary school placements where you'll teach groups of students.

 Subject Knowledge Enhancement courses

-As a trainee teacher you must have a secure curriculum knowledge of the subjects you'll teach in school – and that's where Subject Knowledge Enhancement (SKE) courses can come in handy.
+As a secondary trainee teacher, you must have a secure curriculum knowledge of the subjects you'll teach in secondary school – and that's where Subject Knowledge Enhancement (SKE) courses can come in handy.

 The courses are free if you've accepted a place on the next intake of an Initial Teacher Training Course from any institution – and you may be eligible for financial support while you complete it.